aradi/SCPC-Method/README.md

         2.1.2 You must have an official VASP license and you must have a valid academic e-mail.

+   2.2 VASP-6.2.0

+        It is already implemented in the official version of VASP-6.2.0.

   3 External libraries

     3.1 To compile the SCPC method you should have installed the DL_MG and